LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Experiments

 In addressing RQ4, we assess our framework's generalization by evaluating it across a range of Large Language Models, including GPT-4.1-mini (default), GPT-3.5-turbo, GPT-4.1, Gemini-2.0-flash, Gemini-2.5-flash-preview-05-20, and DeepSeek-V3-0324, thereby confirming its portability.

 The results, presented in Table~\ref{tab:llm_generalization}, highlight the framework's strong portability and robustness.
 Performance remains exceptionally strong when other high-capability models are used.
-For instance, substituting our default GPT-4.1-mini (54.5 ARI) with the more powerful GPT-4.1 yields a nearly identical ARI of 54.3.
-Similarly, competitive performance is observed with Gemini-2.5-flash-preview-05-20 (53.4 ARI).
-The strong results from other models, including DeepSeek-V3-0324 (46.4 ARI), confirm our design's successful generalization across different LLMs.
+For instance, substituting our default GPT-4.1-mini (45.4 ARI) with the more powerful GPT-4.1 yields a nearly identical ARI of 45.3.
+Similarly, competitive performance is observed with Gemini-2.5-flash-preview-05-20 (44.5 ARI).
+The strong results from other models, including DeepSeek-V3-0324 (38.7 ARI), confirm our design's successful generalization across a diverse set of LLM backbones.

 The advantages of our design are most apparent when paired with less capable models.
-For instance, our framework achieves a 41.6 ARI using Gemini-2.0-flash, significantly surpassing the 33.7 ARI of ClusterLLM, which uses the more capable GPT-4.1-mini (Tables~\ref{tab:llm_generalization} and~\ref{tab:main_results}).
-This comparison strongly indicates that our innovative design approach, rather than the underlying model's intrinsic capability, is the primary driver of performance gains.
+For instance, our framework achieves a 34.6 ARI using Gemini-2.0-flash, significantly surpassing the 28.1 ARI of ClusterLLM, which uses the more capable GPT-4.1-mini (Tables~\ref{tab:llm_generalization} and~\ref{tab:main_results}).
+This comparison strongly indicates that our innovative design approach, rather than the underlying model's intrinsic capability, primarily accounts for the gains.

+Beyond performance, we provide a detailed analysis of the monetary cost in Appendix~\ref{app:token_cost}.
+A key efficiency advantage of our design is that token consumption is predominantly driven by the input context, whereas the output completion tokens remain minimal.
+Given that completion tokens often incur higher rates, this characteristic ensures that monetary costs remain manageable and predictable, even when scaling to premium models.